 - T-shirts and tennis shoes: This includes white t-shirts under button-up dress shirts with the top buttons undone.
 You don’t want a little white t-shirt peeking out above your nice dress shirt.

 - Large shirts that are not tucked in.
-For guys, it’s usually better to wear a belt if you are wearing a polo shirt or a nice button-up shirt.
+For guys, it’s usually better to wear a belt if you are wearing a nice button-up shirt.
 Sometimes, if untucked shirts are too big or too wide, they don’t look good and are “boxy.”
 Fitted shirts and jackets look much better than wide boxy ones.

 - If you choose a location outside, the best time for the photo shoot is in the late afternoon as the sun is setting.
 You can avoid hard shadows in photos taken in the late afternoon.

 - Plan on having a good time.
 If you’re in a good mood, it will show in the pictures and you will get more great photos!

 - Consider bringing an outfit to change into mid-way through your photo session if you have enough time.
 You could start your photo session wearing dressy clothes, and then change into more casual clothes (or vice versa).

 Engagement pictures will be used in your photo albums, hang on your wall, and will be placed in engagement announcements and “save-the-date” cards.
 Taking a few moments to make the best of your photos will be priceless in the many years to come.